thiyagucom/thiyagucom.github.io/_posts/2025-1-6-detecting-secrets-in-repos.md

 There are two primary ways to leverage Gitleaks for secret scanning:

+### Pre-commit Hooks:
-* Pre-commit Hooks: Git hooks are scripts that run before or after specific Git events, such as commits, pushes, or merges.
+Git hooks are scripts that run before or after specific Git events, such as commits, pushes, or merges.
 Pre-commit hooks specifically run before a commit is finalized and can be used for various tasks, including secret scanning with Gitleaks.
 You can find instructions for setting up Gitleaks as a pre-commit hook in the official documentation: [Gitleaks as pre-commit hook](https://github.com/gitleaks/gitleaks?tab=readme-ov-file#pre-commit):

 ![Pre Commit Hook](/assets/precommit.png)

-* CI/CD Pipeline Integration: Integrating Gitleaks with your CI/CD pipeline allows for automated scanning of your repositories as part of the development process.
+### CI/CD Pipeline Integration:
+Integrating Gitleaks with your CI/CD pipeline allows for automated scanning of your repositories as part of the development process.
 This ensures that secret leaks are caught early and addressed before they become a security risk.
 The specific steps for integrating Gitleaks with your CI/CD pipeline will vary depending on the platform you are using.
 Here are some examples:

-GitLab pipeline:
+* GitLab pipeline:

 ![GitLab](/assets/gitlab-gitleaks.png)

-GitHub pipeline:
+* GitHub pipeline:

 GitHub scans repositories for known types of secrets, to prevent fraudulent use of secrets that were committed accidentally.
 Secret scanning is available for the following repositories:

   * Public repositories (for free)
   * Private and internal repositories in organizations using GitHub Enterprise Cloud with GitHub Advanced Security enabled

 Gitleak can be used as Github Action to scan the repositories

 ![GitHub](/assets/github-gitleaks.png)

 By implementing secret scanning with Gitleaks, you can significantly improve the security of your code repositories and prevent accidental leaks of sensitive information.

+Spread the word!
+Like, clap, and share!